VolcanicArts/VRCOSC/README.md

 ## License
 This program is licensed under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see [the license file](LICENSE) for more information.

+Other libaries included in this project may contain different licenses.
+See the license files in their repos for more information.